ADK 46: Mount Colden

 As I had been hearing throughout my journey (which I can agree with now), Colden is a real treat.
 I couldn’t think of a better way to end the season: a trail with my two hiking partners on this snow-covered dreamy High Peak - all to ourselves!!

-Getting there: you’ll be parking at the Adirondack Loj for this one; cash vehicle fee is $7 for ADK members, and $15 for non-members.
-Parking fills up very quickly on peak weekends, so you’ll want to arrive on the early side (aka 6AM might be too late for a spot…) if you plan on hiking here during the summer or early autumn months.
-You will most likely not have cell service in the parking lot itself, but on your way down the road to park your car, you may, as well as at higher elevations well into your trek.
+Getting there: you’ll be parking at the Adirondack Loj for this one; cash vehicle fee is $10 for ADK members, and $18 for non-members (as of 2024.)
+Discounted parking starting at 1PM, but you’ll need the full day for this most likely unless you’re camping.
+Parking fills up very quickly on peak weekends, so you’ll want to arrive on the early side (e.g. 6AM might be too late for a spot…) if you plan on hiking here during the summer or early autumn months.
+Last time I visited, I had spotty AT&T cell service in some areas, some none at all - don’t rely on it.
+This is also the location of the High Peaks Information Center, so they are open during core hours, have restrooms, beverages, etc. (and food sometimes as well.)

 More info about the Loj parking here.